theochem/horton/doc/user_estruct_ap1rog.rst

 AP1roG with external integrals
 ------------------------------

-This is a basic example on how to perform an orbital-optimized AP1roG calculation using one- and two-electron integrals from an external file, when generate the FCIDUMP file, don't specify any symmetry or freeze orbitals.
+This is a basic example on how to perform an orbital-optimized AP1roG calculation using one- and two-electron integrals from an external file.
 The number of doubly-occupied orbitals is ``5``, while the total number of basis functions is ``28``.
 See :ref:`modphysham`.

 .. literalinclude:: ../data/examples/ap1rog/external_hamiltonian_n2_dense.py